-Quick Tips From Experienced Managers
+Quick Tips For Managers

 Many experienced managers have gained their wisdom through hard work and self-evaluation.
 They have typically experienced frustration along the way using approaches that appeared to make good sense at the time.
 With experience, it is easy to see the mistakes which could be avoided.